xvferdy/beginner-portfolio/README.md

+> ℹ️ <br>
-> ℹ️ So I haven't been code for 7 month and guess what.., when I want to make an application with ***Reactjs*** I don't even know how to import a things.
+> So I haven't been code for 7 month and guess what.., when I want to make an application with ***Reactjs*** I don't even know how to import a things.
 LOL

+📍Table of Contents
 - [🌍 About the Project](#-about-the-project)
   - [Live berlianto](#live-berlianto)
   - [👀 Built With](#-built-with)